Shakhrai8/soc_network/recipe/network_main_design.md

 INSERT INTO accounts (email, username) VALUES ('email23@gmail.com', 'email23');

+TRUNCATE TABLE posts RESTART IDENTITY; -- replace with your own table name.

+-- Below this line there should only be `INSERT` statements.
+-- Replace these statements with your own seed data.

+INSERT INTO posts (title, contents, views, account_id) VALUES ('title_1', 'con_1', 123, 1);
+INSERT INTO posts (title, contents, views, account_id) VALUES ('title_2', 'con_2', 234, 2);
 ```

 Run this SQL file on the database to truncate (empty) the table, and insert the seed data.
 Be mindful of the fact any existing records in the table will be deleted.